 Just enjoy the cooler weather, nice hotels and spa, skip the touristy places and go see the untouched nature while it’s still there.

-Any other interesting places that you would recommend?
+Any other interesting places that you think I should add in the post?

 Read my other Cameron Highlands related blog posts: